Pupil Premium Statement

 An application form can be downloaded from: www.brighton-hove.gov.uk/onlinefreeschoolmeals

-Nicola Paton and Kate Heym have continued to support small groups across the school to develop their writing skills.
+Kate Heym has continued to support small groups across the school to develop their writing skills.
 We know that many children find this a tricky area as there is so much to remember!
 Both teachers have a real passion for writing and this has shown in the results we have seen.
 Some children have made significant improvements and told us how much working in a small group has made a difference.
 We will continue to offer this support next year as writing remains an area we would like to target so our attainment matches our good progress.

 A Year 6 pupil told us –